jbaublitz/rc-systems-materials/README.md

 ### Linux kernel modules

 This is located in the `kernel_modules/` directory.
 It is an overview of writing kernel modules for Linux in C and Rust.

+### Linux kernel char devices

+This is located in the `char_devices/` directory.
+It is an overview of char devices, a type of kernel module in Linux.